 Dogs which have met the requirements for a championship prior to certification but

-to Companion status and an age-appropriate Companion Championship will be
+Companion status and an age-appropriate Companion Championship will be awarded.

 05-13-14: NOTE: Conversion of Companion to Provisional registration.

 and that are not intended to contribute to the gene pool.

-Initially, our policy was that companion registration was permanent and that puppies registered as
+Initially, our policy was that companion registration was permanent and that puppies registered

-However a dog’s status from companion to provisionally certified may only be changed if the
+However, a dog’s status from companion to provisionally certified may only be changed if the

-owner is an HSDAA member at the time of registration.
-(Effective 1/8/2019) and the breeder
+owner is an HSDAA member at the time of registration, (effective 1/8/2019) and the breeder

-agrees to the change and if the supporting documentation required for PC registration is
+agrees to the change and if the supporting documentation required for provisionally certified

-normal.
 The status change application from companion to provisionally certified must be submitted along

-with the vet exam, administration fee, and be signed by the breeder and
+with the Puppy Health Exam Report, administration fee, and be signed by the breeder and the